German security chiefs grilled over Magdeburg attack – DW – 12/30/2024

-The German parliament's interior committee wass questioning security and intelligence officials on Monday over possible failures leading up to a deadly attack on the city of Magdeburg's Christmas market.
+The German parliament's interior committee was questioning security and intelligence officials on Monday over possible failures leading up to a deadly attack on the city of Magdeburg's Christmas market.

 Five people were killed in the attack and some 200 others were injured when an individual drove a rented BMW sport utility vehicle through a crowd of revelers.